 Announcement of the Winners

-The winning essays will be published in Proceedings magazine and on the Naval Institute website.
-The first prize winner will appear in the May 2021 Proceedings.
+Winning essays will be published in Proceedings, either in print or online.
 The winners will be recognized during a future Naval Institute event.